spariev/find-example/README.md

 # find-example

 find-example is a small utility inspired by clojure.core/find-doc.
-Given an regexp or string, it searches through examples repository from http://github.com/spariev/find-examples/blob/master/examples.clj and returns example snippets with matching :example and :doc metadata values.
+Given an regexp or string, it searches through examples repository at [http://github.com/spariev/find-examples/blob/master/examples.clj] and returns example snippets with matching :example and :doc metadata values.

-By default, examples file is fetched the first time find-example is called, all subsequent calls do not make network requests.
+By default, <code>examples.clj</code> file is fetched the first time <code>find-example</code> is called, all subsequent calls do not make network requests.
 You may explicitly request find-example to refresh example snippets list by setting second parameter to true.

 ## Usage
 <pre><code>